If, as I’d advise, you’ve chosen your portrait photographer based on examples of their work and/or recommendation.

 Colours that are combined well together will enhance each other and the subject they are on or around.

-There are actually some rules around how colours match together and a little understanding of how colours fit together can be very powerful for artists of any genre.
+There are actually some rules around how colours match together and a little understanding of how colours fit together can be very powerful for artists of any genre, with family photographers being no exception.

 There are a number of ‘colour systems’ that show how colours match together, which are all based on the fairly well known colour wheel.